TolikPylypchuk/Matchmaker/README.md

 Methods, such as `And`, `Or` and others are defined (and operators, such as `&` and `|`).

-## Matchers
+## Match Expressions

-The second central idea is the _matcher_, which represents the match expression itself.
-It is represented by two classes: `Matcher<TInput, TOutput>` and `Matcher<TInput>`.
+The second central idea is the match expression itself.
+It is represented by two classes: `Match<TInput, TOutput>` and `Match<TInput>`.
 The difference between them is that the former represents a match expression, which yields a result, and the latter represents a match expression, which doesn't yield a result (also known as match statement).

 A match expression can be created using the `Create` methods of the static class `Match`.

-The `Matcher` classes include a `Case` method which is used to add a pattern and a function, which is executed if the match is successful, to the expression.
+The `Match` classes include a `Case` method which is used to add a pattern and a function, which is executed if the match is successful, to the expression.

 To execute a match expression, the `ExecuteOn` method is used.
 It takes the input value to match.
-In the `Matcher<TInput, TOutput>` class this method returns the result of the match, or throws a `MatchException` if no successful match was found.
-In the `Matcher<TInput>` class this method returns a boolean value, which signifies whether the match was successful.
+In the `Match<TInput, TOutput>` class this method returns the result of the match, or throws a `MatchException` if no successful match was found.
+In the `Match<TInput>` class this method returns a boolean value, which signifies whether the match was successful.
 This class also contains the `ExecuteOnStrict` method, which also throws the `MatchException` if the match is not successful.